mozman/ezdxf/docs/source/entities.rst

 .. class:: Shape(GraphicEntity)

-   Shapes are objects that you use like blocks.
+   Shapes (*dxftype* is ``SHAPE``) are objects that you use like blocks.
 Shapes are stored in external shape files (\*.SHX).
 You can specify the scale and rotation for each shape reference as you add it.
 You can not create shapes with *ezdxf*, you can just insert shape references.

    Create a :class:`Shape` reference in layouts and blocks by factory function :meth:`~Layout.add_shape`.